lhcb/starterkit-lessons/CONTRIBUTING.md

 and reviews of proposed changes are all equally welcome.

 By contributing,
-you are agreeing that Software Carpentry may redistribute your work under [these licenses][license].
+you are agreeing that we may redistribute your work under [these licenses][license].
 You also agree to abide by our
 [contributor code of conduct][conduct].

 ## Getting Started

-1. We use GitHub flow to manage changes, which is explained in the chapter [Contributing to a Project][pro-git-chapter] in Scott Chacon's book *Pro Git*.
+1. We use the [fork and pull][gh-fork-pull] model to manage changes.
+More information about [forking a repository][gh-fork] and [making a Pull Request][gh-pull].

 2. For our lessons,
-    you should branch from and submit pull requests against the `gh-pages` branch.
+    you should branch from and submit pull requests against the `master` branch.

 3. When editing lesson pages, you need only commit changes to the Markdown source files.

-4. If you're looking for things to work on, please see [the list of issues for this repository][issues], or for [our other lessons][swc-lessons].
+4. If you're looking for things to work on, please see [the list of issues for this repository][issues].
     Comments on issues and reviews of pull requests are equally welcome.

 ## Other Resources